Wenn niemand lesen kann, wie lehre ich die Bibel?

 SOUTHERN SUDAN (BP)--Eighteen men and women graduated with a certificate from Southwestern B.-Theological Seminary recently, without ever opening a book or writing a single paper.
 Deep in the heart of southern Sudan, a Bible school teaches local church leaders without the use of textbooks, notebooks or pencils.
 The only tools students need are ears for listening, eyes for seeing and a voice for telling.
 International Mission Board missionaries and a Kenya missionary teach everything orally

-"The highest level of education among the students is about fifth-grade," said Tom Ogalo, the Kenya missionary.
-"Most people in this area don't know how to read.
-Reading is not even the way they gather their information.
-Their history is passed down from generation to generation orally.
-So it only makes sense that we begin teaching theological education orally."
-Training Christians in a society that doesn't read presents a serious challenge for missionaries.
-Southwestern B. Theological Seminary, in Fort Worth, Texas, joined forces with the IMB to find ways to equip oral learners with biblical truths.
-Many missionaries throughout the world use the Chronological Bible Storying method first introduced by New Tribes Mission.
-This concept teaches by telling Bible stories in chronological order, repeating each story several times and relating each story to the next.
-The method is used for both evangelism and discipling
+"The highest level among the students is grade five," says Tom Ogalo, Kenyan missionary.
+"Many people in this area cannot read.
+Reading is also not the way they gather information.
+Their history is passed down orally from generation to generation.
+So it just makes sense for us to start doing theological education orally.
+Educating Christians in a society that does not read is a serious challenge for missionaries.
+The Southwestern B. Missionary in Fort Worth, Texas, is working with the IMB to find ways to equip oral learners with biblical truths.
+Many missionaries around the world use the chronological Bible study introduced by New Tribes Mission.
+This concept teaches by telling Bible stories in chronological order.
+Each story is repeated several times and each story relates to the next.
+This method is used for evangelism and discipleship.

 "As the good news successfully spread in oral cultures through this method, missionaries were faced with the task and challenge of how to equip these new believers in the churches they planted."
 Said Grant Lovejoy, professor at the seminary.
 "We found that many of these oral learners were not qualified to attend local seminaries.
 Some of them couldn't even benefit from distance learning theological courses because of their oral culture."
 Says Lovejoy.
 "The whole approach is designed to equip people whose ways of learning and communicating are oral.
 The training does not use lectures, notes, textbooks, workbooks or any of the other learning activities normally associated with Western education.
 The curriculum and methodology of instruction are designed specifically for people who will be living and working in cultures where reading and writing are rarely practiced.
 The certificate from Southwestern Baptist Seminary helps bring credibility and standards to those who complete the Oral Bible School.
 Ogalo and IMB missionary Tom Reed learned this traditional method of teaching from the South Sudanese.